 “It ain’t about how hard you hit.
 It’s about how hard you can get hit and keep moving forward; how much you can take and keep moving forward.
 That’s how winning is done!”

-Boxing training is both anaerobic and aerobic.
 You can burn tremendous calories hitting the heavy bag.
-If you compete—and I recommend every man compete in at least once—the training will turn you into a beast.
+If you compete—and I recommend every man compete in a boxing match at least once—the training will turn you into a beast.